alirezaa-latifi/PJ-Studio/README.md

 # PJ-Studio

-It's a single responsive web page of a sample studio website's [design on the dribble](https://dribbble.com/shots/17262643/attachments/12371264?mode=media), developed for training purposes.
+It's a single responsive web page of a studio website's [design on the dribble](https://dribbble.com/shots/17262643/attachments/12371264?mode=media), developed for training purposes.

 ## Screenshots